 Thailand is a home to various expats who find this country rich of culture and low cost of living.
 This country is a good option for retired people because of the great retirement options from lively towns and cities to beach spots and highlands.
 Don’t push on getting beach view apartments though. the balconies looking over rice paddies are much more cheap than the ones overlooking the ocean.

 Vietnam is a home to various beautiful destinations with immense natural beauty, steeped in history and full of opportunities.
 Get high quality low priced houses in the heart of the city, among pine-forested mountains, or overlooking a sun-washed beach; anywhere you want.
+Vietnam is one of the cheapest countries to live in Asia region

 It depends on your standard of living that how much it is really going to cost for you to live.
 Imported food stores and various restaurants can be easily found all around Vietnam but don’t look for going down them often.
 Look for local grocery stores and you will save a lot on household goods.
 If you prefer a simple lifestyle, then Vietnam is going to save to loads of money on a monthly basis.

-Thanks to the 15 years of boon in the economy of Cambodia, this centrally located Southeast Asian country is under the phase of renaissance.
+Thanks to the 15 years of the boon in the economy of Cambodia, this centrally located Southeast Asian country is under the phase of a renaissance.
 This “Kingdom of Wonder” is known to have worked magic in improving the lifestyle of retirees to one of luxury on a modest budget.

 The low costs let the expats in Cambodia live a rich life on the budget of a poor man.
 A good bottle of Champagne costs $25 or a round of golf on a pro-designed course with caddie for $65 a day at the country club.
 This city is a boon for the retired people to higher their standards of living with a handful of money.

 Your cost of living will differ as per the place you decide to live in.
-A view of the Amazon Jungle is much more cheaper than the balcony overlooking the waves on the beach.
+A view of the Amazon Jungle is much cheaper than the balcony overlooking the waves on the beach.
 Both the views are equally amazing so go for the cheaper one.

 Pharmaceuticals is one another cheap factor that makes you want to live here.
 One could easily live in under $1000 if needed.
 Food is also quite affordable and adds up to the low cost of living in Peru.